One Hot Minute: Follow-up album and Navarro's departure

-Returning home, the Chili Peppers parted ways and, for the most part, remained secluded from each other through the rest of 1997.
+Returning home, the Chili Peppers parted ways and, while Flea and Navarro toured on late 1997 with the vaunted Jane's Addiction "relapse", for the most part, RHCP remained secluded from each other through the rest of 1997.
 No new material was written during that time, and it was not until the beginning of 1998 that the band began rehearsal.
 At that point, Navarro had become dependent on drugs, with Kiedis also struggling to remain clean.
 The band decided they would have a talk with Navarro and attempt to convince him to enter rehab.
 The discussion escalated into a heated dispute.
 In April 2010, Navarro discussed this incident, stating that: "One was my drug use at the time.
 The other was musical differences.
 Anthony says it was because I tripped and fell over an amp while on drugs.
 I say that he was on more drugs than me at that point.
 We both had a loose relationship with reality.
 Who do you want to believe?"

 The band made an attempt to begin writing for a follow-up and had written and began recording a song titled "Circle of the Noose", but it was never completed.
 The song, the last to feature guitar work from Navarro, was a tribute to the late qawwali-devotional singer Nusrat Fateh Ali Khan.
 Navarro described the song as pop and dirge-like, and said it was one of his favorite songs he created with the band.
 He said: "The best way I can describe it is it's like pepped-up '60s folk with '90s ideals, but I'd hate to label it as folk because it's not, it moves."
 According to Flea, it contained a sample of Nusrat Fateh Ali Khan.
 On February 3, 2016, a rough mix of "Circle of the Noose," recorded on March 16, 1998, was leaked to the internet.

 At this point in 1998, Kiedis and Flea decided it was time to fire their guitarist.
 Navarro was furious when confronted by Kiedis and Flea, but eventually accepted his termination.
 The Peppers were fighting, and on the verge of breaking up.
 Flea was beginning to question the band's future and thought it may be necessary to break the band up.
 He made one last attempt to keep the band together, asking Frusciante to rejoin.
 Frusciante had recently completed a drug rehabilitation program after more than five years of heroin addiction, and gladly accepted the invitation.